 An in-place upgrade lets you keep your existing configuration and data.
 This process can be faster, but errors can occur due to software incompatibilities.

-If you run into issues with upgrading, see Troubleshooting an Upgrade.
+If you run into upgrade issues, see Troubleshooting an upgrade.

 Automated upgrade for EC2 Windows Server 2008 R2 and SQL Server 2008 R2